czi-ai/transcriptformer/README.md

   --data-file test/data/human_val.h5ad \
   --emb-type cge \
   --batch-size 8

+# Multi-GPU inference using 4 GPUs (-1 will use all available on the system)
+transcriptformer inference \
+  --checkpoint-path ./checkpoints/tf_sapiens \
+  --data-file test/data/human_val.h5ad \
+  --num-gpus 4 \
+  --batch-size 32
 ```

 You can also use the CLI it run inference on the ESM2-CE baseline model discussed in the paper: